Brahma Rudrulu

-Brahma Rudrulu is a 1986 Indian Telugu-language action film, produced by Ashwini Dutt under Vyjayanthi Movies and directed by K. Murali Mohana Rao.
+Brahma Rudrulu is a 1986 Indian Telugu-language action film, produced by C. Aswini Dutt under Vyjayanthi Movies and directed by K. Murali Mohana Rao.
 It stars Akkineni Nageswara Rao, Venkatesh, Lakshmi, Rajani, Ranjini and music composed by Chakravarthy.
 The film was flop at the box office.

 Plot

 Justice Jagadish Chandra Prasad is a disciple of Justice.
 Once, he passes a judgment against a vicious politician, Balagam Brahmaji, that his election is invalid.
 Engaged Brahmaji wiles by accusing Jagadish Chandra Prasad's brother-in-law Balaram of a murderer, for which he mandates a death sentence.
 For this, his sibling Kanaka Durga loathes and quits the town, showing animosity to her brother.
 After 25 years, Satya Prasad / Satyam, the nephew of Jagadish Chandra Prasad, is again indicted as homicide by the same Brahmaji & gang who absconds.
 Fortuitously, he secures Jagadish Chandra Prasad's wife, Sujatha, and they provide shelter in the servant post.
 Soon, he acquires their credence & affection.
 Parallelly, Ganga, a maid, loves him.
 Since their children are vain, Jagadish Chandra Prasad's couple has decided to adopt Satyam.

 Whereat, Jagadish Chandra Prasad is aware of Satyam's crime report of slaying a girl, Jyothi, and their kinship, too.
 Satyam is apprehended when Jagadish Chandra Prasad seeks the reality for him, and he spins back.
 Indeed, Satyam & Jyothi, the daughter of Mardeswara Rao Brahmaji's partner, are turtle doves in the college.
 Balagam Raju, a malicious son of Brahmaji's elder brother, is also their collegian and lusts for Jyothi.
 Hereupon, Mardeswara Rao forcibly fixes Jyothi's alliance with him.
 Hence, She walks out and approaches Satyam when Raju onslaughts on them.
 Therein, Jyothi sacrificed her life while guarding Satyam, and the brutal incriminated him.
 Ergo, Jagadish Chandra Prasad wears the pleader's shoes for Satyam and is on the verge of triumph.
 So, to bar him, Brahmaji slaughters Sujatha.
 Despite this, Jagadish Chandra Prasad stands firm, acquits Satyam on bail, and seeks revenge.
 At last, mingling Satyam, he clutches the black guards, proving the actuality, and slays out Brahmaji.
 Finally, the movie ends with Jagadish Chandra Prasad surrendering before the judiciary.